tkdrob/hassio-addons/README.md

 ### &#10003; [Spotweb][addon-spotweb]

-Spotweb add-on based on the docker image erikdevries/spotweb
+Spotweb add-on based on the docker image erikdevries/spotweb.

+### &#10003; [Spotweb][addon-jackett]

+Jackett add-on based on the prebuilt docker image from linuxserver.

 ## Contributing